pypa/build/README.md

 - `--sdist` (`-s`): Produce just an SDist
 - `--wheel` (`-w`): Produce just a wheel
 - `-C<option>=<value>`: A Config-setting, the PEP 517 way of passing options to a backend.
 Can be passed multiple times.
 Matching options will make a list.
 Note that setuptools has very limited support.
+- `--config-json=<value>`: An alternative way to pass in complex config settings as JSON strings.
+Can't be used with `-C`.
 - `--installer`: Pick an installer for the isolated build (`pip` or `uv`).
 - `--no-isolation` (`-n`): Disable build isolation.
 - `--skip-dependency-check` (`-x`): Disable dependency checking when not isolated; this should be done if some requirements or version ranges are not required for non-isolated builds.